Privacy, DMCA, and Other Legal Stuff

 Use of Images on Lawhaha.com–DMCA Info

-As an educational, non-profit, non-commercial site dedicated to parody, satire, and other humor, Lawhaha.com claims fair use protection under copyright law when it borrows images for use in connection with posts.
+As a somewhat educational, non-profit, non-commercial site dedicated to parody, satire, and other humor, Lawhaha.com claims fair use protection under copyright law when it borrows images for use in connection with posts.
 Thanks for your good humor and understanding.

 Of course, it is our policy to respond to any infringement notice and take appropriate action under the Digital Millennium Copyright Act (DMCA) and other applicable intellectual property law.